 - Eliminate waste in every activity, reducing process steps to the bare minimum needed to create value

-There are some things that shouldn’t be automated, because they require human judgement as part of the decision making process, but we should automate everything that we possibly can, so long as:
+There are some things that shouldn’t be automated because they require human judgment as part of the decision-making process, but we should automate everything that we possibly can, so long as:

 - We really understand the activity

 - The activity is simple enough that we can document it clearly